astuder/BMP085-template-library-Energia/readme.txt

-I2C-based template library for Bosch BMP085 digital temperature and pressure sensor.
+I2C-based template library for Bosch BMP085 digital temperature and pressure sensor for Energia.

  Created by Adrian Studer, April 2013.

  Distributed under MIT License, see license.txt for details.

+ This library was developed with Energia on MSP430G2553 LaunchPad.
+It should be easily portable to Arduino by replacing Energia.h.

+ Pin out on MSP430 LaunchPad:
+   P1_6 => I2C SCL
+   P1_7 => I2C SDA
+   You might need to remove LED2 jumper for I2C to work properly.
+   *I had to patch Energia to make this work for MSP430G2553* https://github.com/energia/Energia/pull/226

  Usage:
    1. Instantiate sensor template